 In response to persistently low interests following the 2008 financial crisis, the Tokyo Foundation for Policy Research and Nippon Foundation decided in September 2014 to jointly launch a new financial scheme.
 This has enabled a number of Sylff institutions to resume the awarding of fellowships to their top students despite ongoing financial uncertainty.
-As of December 2017, 11 Sylff institutions have joined the new scheme.
+16 Sylff institutions have joined the new scheme.
 The new scheme is recommended for those institutions wishing to enrich the Sylff program without worrying about financial sustainability.

 What’s the Difference with the Conventional Scheme?